fpgaprince/rtd/docs/source/hdl.rst

 VHDL
 ########################################################################################################
-mmm.. do i just put basic shit here.. and then add VHDL examples?
+just some of the basic stuff... references and templates.

 Libraries and use
 =============================

-you need libraries.
+you need libraries. you can use a subset or the library by using the 'use' statement.

 .. code-block:: vhdl
   :linenos: